 It can be used for plants that prefer acidic soil and those that do not.

 Adding handcrafted ingredients exclusively to this compost makes it best suited for organic gardening.

 Also, Malibu compost is the best compost to buy for vegetable gardens, according to customer reviews.

 - Saves water

 - Great for fruits and vegetables

-- Not suitable for planting directly to the product.
+- Not suitable for applying directly to the plant.

 - Suitable for corns and eggplants

 1. Coast of Maine Compost